woosting/linux/contents/syncthing/auto-start/systemd.md

 		# cp <installdir>/etc/linux-systemd/system/syncthing@.service /etc/systemd/system
 		```

-	> Several distros (among which Arch linux) ship the needed service files with the Syncthing package.
+	> NOTE: Several distros (among which Arch linux) ship the needed service files with the Syncthing package.
 If your distro provides a systemd service file for Syncthing, you can skip this step!

 3. Enable the service: